Anthony Armistead: Career

 By the mid-1670s, Armistead was a member of the Elizabeth City County Court (whose members jointly administered the county, in addition to their judicial service) and captain of the county militia.
 During Bacon's Rebellion he supported Governor William Berkeley and later served on a court-martial that condemned one rebel to death (by hanging).

 Elizabeth City County voters first elected him as one of their representatives to the House of Burgesses in the final session of the General Assembly of 1680-1682, and his initial committee assignment was to Public Claims.
 Voters re-elected him in 1693, at which time he introduced his first bill (regulating tanners, and which did not pass).
 After a brief lapse, Anthony Armistead served on every session of the General Assembly beginning in 1696 through 1700, usually assigned to the important Committee of Propositions and Grievances.
 In 1700 he was appointed to the committee that revised the legal code in 1705, although he died shortly before it was enacted.
 However, Armistead also became known for lapses ion attendance, for which received reprimands from his colleagues.

 Death and legacy

-Anthony Armistead was in Willliamsburg attending the legislative session which began on April 17, 1705 when he died, for the House asked to governor to issues a warrant for the election of a new burgess from the county on Mary 2, 1705.
+Anthony Armistead was in Williamsburg attending the legislative session which began on April 17, 1705 when he died, for the House asked to governor to issues a warrant for the election of a new burgess from the county on Mary 2, 1705.
 Two of his sons also served as burgesses, as did a son-in-law.